meodai/sensible/README.md

 ## Usage SCSS

 ### Set up your breakpoints
-The variable `$breakpoints` must be defined before you import madiaqueries.
+The variable `$breakpoints` must be defined before you import mediaqueries.

 ```scss
 $breakpoints: (